OctopusDeploy/docs/docs/operations-runbooks/scheduled-runbook-trigger/index.md

 Scheduled runbook triggers allow you to define unattended behavior for your [Runbook](/docs/operations-runbooks/index.md) that will cause an automatic runbook run to environments of your choosing.

 :::hint
-Draft snapshots can't be used to create a scheduled runbook trigger, only published snapshots can.
+Only published snapshots can be used to create a scheduled runbook trigger, draft snapshots cannot be used to create a scheduled trigger.
 :::

 ## Schedule